 According to BBC, Roubini tweeted that he “destroyed” Hayes in the debate, accusing him of not releasing the tape.

-Called a “coward,” Hayes responded that he would be “surprised” if the economist was allowed into any higher learning institution after the tape is seen.
+Called a “coward,” Hayes responded that he will be “surprised” if the economist is allowed into any higher learning institution after the tape is shown to the public.